Bug report #7910

 Feature creation error (OGR error: Attempt to

-#2 Updated by John Sankey about 11 years ago
+#2 Updated by John Sankey over 11 years ago

 DXF can contain points, lines and polygons - this one comes from an AutoCAD user.
 (So can WKT, which I also tried to use for another user's maps earlier - see #7703.)
 QGIS needs to creat three layers for this DXF, one pont, one line, one polygon.
 It doesn't, and that's why it fails.
 This is not only a bug, but a blocker for bringing in these AutoCAD maps.
 I attach a PDF from the user showing what the result should look like, also a GIF of what I get in QGIS 1.8 with this file.

-#3 Updated by Alessandro Ciali about 11 years ago
+#3 Updated by Alessandro Ciali over 11 years ago

 I tried to import the dxf file as it is, obtaining the same error. but, performing the following feature subset: